guildai/guildai/guild/tests/guildfiles.md

 run.
 Flags can be defined at the model level and at the operation level.

-Our sample modelfile uses an advanced scheme of including flag definitions from one model into another model.
+Our sample guildfile uses an advanced scheme of including flag definitions from one model into another model.
 Refer to [samples/projects/mnist/MODELS](samples/projects/mnist/MODELS) for details on how this is structured.